100 Most Popular Fast Food Items

 Five Guys Cheeseburger

-According to The Harris Poll’s 2017 EquiTrend Study, Five Guys holds the title of #1 fan favorite burger chain, replacing two-time winner In-n-Out.
+According to The Harris Poll’s 2018 EquiTrend Study, Five Guys still holds the title of #1 fan-favorite burger chain, replacing two-time winner In-n-Out.
 Their cheeseburger is a classic staple on the menu.

 KFC Original Recipe Chicken

 KFC’s Original Recipe Chicken is famous for its secret 11 herbs and spices, and also for launching the brand into fast food superstardom.